Protect your Pipes

 If you have a condensing boiler, insulate the condensate pipe: efficient condensing boilers produce a small amount of condensate which drains away through a plastic pipe, usually outside.
 If that pipe gets blocked with a build-up of ice, the boiler will stop working.
 Insulate the plastic pipe with foam pipe insulation to keep it warmer and prevent the condensate water from freezing and blocking the pipe.

 If you're going away then make sure you have someone who can regularly check for any problems.
 If your neighbours don’t have a key for your home make sure they have contact details for someone who does in case of an emergency.

 If your boiler does not have built in frost protection, then you can set your room thermostat to 10C and the programmer to 'On' or '24h' and it will fire up the boiler if needed.

 If your property is going to be vacant over the winter months, turn off your house water supply and drain the water system – a plumber should be able to give you advice about this.
 Dripping water and cold draughts both increase the risk of pipes freezing – so have any drips or leaks repaired as soon as you discover them, and reduce draughts by fitting draught excluders to doors and windows.
 It’s unusual to have a hot water cylinder in the loft – but if you do you should consider draining this too.
 Don’t forget to leave your boiler turned on for frost protection.

-Even when your home or property is winter ready sometimes damages can happen, so make sure you have adequate buildings and content insurance.
+Even when your home is winter ready sometimes damage can happen, so make sure you have adequate building and contents insurance.